Artur-Cortez/space-if/README.md

 ##  How to play

-I will finish this when the game is done, it's just Space Invaders after all.

-The game has four levels (in reference to the four course periods) and bruh.
+I will finish this when the game is done, it's just Space Invaders after all.<br>The game has four levels (in reference to the four course periods) and bruh.

 ## License
 This project has the license to be radical.